nikoheikkila/speed-tdd/README.md

 # Test-Driven Development on a Bus Ride to Hell

-I'm going to admit something: I didn't understand test-driven development for a long time.
-It felt mysterious, confusing, and painful.
-Yet, I was interested in all the testimonies of people practising it and keeping their codebase in great shape.
-So I tried to practice it from time to time.
+I'm going to admit something: I had trouble understanding test-driven development (TDD) and it took me a long time to get over it.

+TDD felt mysterious, confusing, and painful.
+Yet, I was fascinated in 1) all the testimonies of people who practised it and kept their codebase in great shape, and 2) its nature of turning upside down the way I build software.
+The latter reminded me of the first steps I took with functional programming and writing functions in declarative style in contrast to imperative style.
+I had to detach my brains from the skull, turn them around, and place them back in — figuratively speaking, of course.

+So I tried to practice TDD from time to time.
 I failed again and again.

-Driving the code's design through tests was intimidating and challenging for me.
-However, when I finally understood that I was working with too massive batches (*commits*) and started to radically look at decreasing the feedback loop, it got gradually easier.
-Today, I use TDD for *almost* all code I write.
+Driving the design of my code through tests was intimidating and challenging.
+However, when I finally understood that I was working with too massive batches (_commits_) and started to radically look at decreasing the feedback loop, it got gradually easier.
+Today, I use TDD for _almost_ all the code I write.

+You may be stuck in that particular quagmire too.
+Chances are you are asking yourself the following questions:

+- how can I split this feature into smaller tasks?
+- what test should I write first?
+- how do I organise my test code?
+- what should I assert if my logic is not yet completed?

-You may be stuck in the quagmire too.
-To help you out, I've written a tutorial on how to approach writing tests before the production code in tiny batches.
+To help you start the journey, I've written a tutorial on how to approach writing tests before the production code in tiny batches.
+Fasten your seatbelts, we're going on a ride but I assure you it's going to be smooth.

 ## Prerequisites

-I expect you know your way around the basic Git commands and Python programming language, which we use as examples here.
+Before continuing, I expect you know your way around the basic Git commands and Python programming language, which we use as examples here.

+The outline of this tutorial is to follow the Red-Green cycles by first writing a failing test and then making it pass by writing simple production code.
+After each failing test, we record our changes in a new micro-commit — think it as a commit but a very small one.

+> If you're interested in how I work with small commits, read my earlier post about [**micro-commits**](https://nikoheikkila.fi/blog/a-practical-guide-to-micro-commits/).

 You don't necessarily need to have watched the fantastic Oscar-winning film [**Speed (1994)**](https://www.imdb.com/title/tt0111257/) directed by **Jan de Bont**, and starring **Keanu Reeves** and **Sandra Bullock**, but it might help you to tune into the atmosphere.

-If you're interested in how I work with small commits, read my earlier post about [**micro-commits**](https://nikoheikkila.fi/blog/a-practical-guide-to-micro-commits/).

 ## Requirements